 - reduce attack response times

 - comply with industry cybersecurity regulations and standards.

 1. Monitoring and recording user activity.
 Monitoring user sessions is essential to know what resources employees and students access and how they interact with data.
 In case a cybersecurity incident occurs, records of monitored user sessions can be used to find the source of the attack and speed up the investigation.
 Also, users tend to behave more carefully when they know their activity is being watched.

 2. Analyzing records and creating reports.
-In-depth analysis and reports on recorded sessions are needed to identify resources accessed by users and check whether accessing such resources is safe for the organization’s network.
+User session recording tool helps to conduct in-depth analysis and generate reports on recorded sessions.
+They are needed to identify resources accessed by users and check whether accessing such resources is safe for the organization’s network.
 Also, analyzing records and reports gives insights into the frequency of accessing critical data and can help organizations spot abnormal user activity.